TonyAssi/ImSim/README.md

 from ImSim import get_similar_image
 ```

-Generates image embeddings and upload to 🤗
+Searches for most similar image
 - **query_image** path to query image
 - **image_path** folder containing images
 - **num** number of similar images that will be returned